 Research Assistantship Program (RAP)

-RAP students also mentor a high school student in our authentic research program, the Wildlife Technician Program (WTP).
-WTP students work at the MRG on 3-year projects that require regular interaction and advisement from their RAP mentor.
-WTP projects are usually related to the RAP students’ own research; such as a smaller question that adds or complements the thesis research, or a facet of the larger project that the RAP student does not have the time to address themselves.
-Developing and planning objectives, study design, and logistics are primarily up to the RAP mentor and the WTP mentee, with MRG staff support.
+RAP students also mentor a high school student in our Wildlife Technician Program (WTP).
+WTP students work at MRG on 3-year projects that require regular interaction and advisement from their RAP mentor.
+WTP projects are usually related to the RAP student’s own research; such as a smaller question that adds or complements the thesis research.

 Proposed projects can be multi-disciplinary and cover a range of topics, e.g., wildlife biology, human ecology, watershed or forest management, and ecosystem processes; however, projects are evaluated under certain criteria.

-Applicants should illustrate how their proposed research would address the goals above.
+Applicants should illustrate how their proposed research would address the goals below:

-• Applicant must be willing to mentor a high school student in our authentic research program, the Wildlife Technician Program (WTP).
+- Applicant must be willing to mentor a high school student in the Wildlife Technician Program.